Mr David Brown

 MyLearningSpace / Brightspace

-The project involves the object-oriented analysis, design, and implementation of a case study by the entire class working as a group.
+The project involves the object-oriented analysis, design, and implementation of a case study by large groups (approx. 20 students).
 Marks are assigned depending on the quality of individual contributions to each phase of the project.

 Academic Calendars: Students are encouraged to review the Academic Calendar for information regarding all important dates, deadlines, and services available on campus.

 Special Needs: Students with disabilities or special needs are advised to contact Laurier’s Accessible Learning Centre for information regarding its services and resources.

 Plagiarism: The University has approved the following wording for